fourTheorem/slic-starter/README.md

 3. Fork the repository into your own account or organization on GitHub.
 If you don't use GitHub, you will have to tweak the source project in the CICD module ([source-project.ts](./cicd/lib/project/source-project.ts))
 4. Enable CodeBuild to access your GitHub repo.
 The only way to do this is to create a temporary CodeBuild project in your CICD account and set up your GitHub repostitory as a source.
 Grant access to your GitHub repo.
 Your account now has access to the repo and the SLIC Starter CodeBuild will be able to monitor and clone your repo.
 The temporary CodeBuild project can already be deleted.
 You will need to have **admin** priveleges for the repository or **owner** permissions for the GitHub organization in order for WebHooks to be create automatically by [the CodeBuild project](./cicd/lib/project/source-project.ts).
 5. (Optional - this will be required for repo tagging).
 Set up GitHub authentication for your repo.
 Create a GitHub Personal Access Token and add it as an secret with the name `GitHubPersonalAccessToken` in Secrets Manager _in the CICD account_.
 See [this post](https://medium.com/@eoins/securing-github-tokens-in-a-serverless-codepipeline-dc3a24ddc356) for more detail on this approach.
+6. Under the parent directory, open the file common-config.json.
+Here you can specify multiple Default Regions and Domain Prefixes for your application.
-6. Edit the account IDs in `cicd/cross-account/serverless.yml` and `cicd/config.ts`.
+7. Edit the account IDs in `cicd/cross-account/serverless.yml` and `cicd/config.ts`.
-7. Create a [Mailosaur](https://mailosaur.com) account.
+8. Create a [Mailosaur](https://mailosaur.com) account.
 Take the server ID and API key and add them in your CICD account to the Parameter Store as `SecretString` values with the following names

  * `test/mailosaur/serverId`
  * `test/mailosaur/apiKey`
 These are picked up by the integration and end-to-end test CodeBuild projects.

-8. Create a secret string in System Manager Parameter store with a value used to sign and verify verification codes - the parameter name should be `/STAGE/sharing-service/code-secret` where STAGE is the stage you are deploying to (dev, stg or prod).
+9. Create a secret string in System Manager Parameter store with a value used to sign and verify verification codes - the parameter name should be `/STAGE/sharing-service/code-secret` where STAGE is the stage you are deploying to (dev, stg or prod).
-9. Give permissions for your CICD account to deploy to staging and production accounts.
+10. Give permissions for your CICD account to deploy to staging and production accounts.

 ```
 npm install -g serverless